mindprotectionkit-admin/immunity-docs/defensive-technology.rst

 A **CIPAV** is an FBI acronym which stands for **Computer and Internet Protocol Address Verifier**.
-CIPAVs are a type of malware intended to identify people who are hiding their identity using `proxy servers`_, bot nets, compromised computers or anonymity networks like `Tor`_.
+CIPAVs are a type of malware intended to identify people who are hiding their identity using `proxy servers`_, bot nets, compromised computers or anonymity networks like `Tor_Web`_.
 A small amount is known about them as a result of `published documents`_ from cases in which they were used.
 CIPAVs *may*\ include use of browser exploits to run software on a computer regardless of how many steps of